 The price of mastery is hefty.
 Unless you pay up, no one will pay it on your behalf.
-If you are in the path to mastering speech you already understand its benefits – you must understand the skills of a good public speaker.
+If you are in the path to mastering speech you already understand its benefits, you probably have an inkling of what it takes to get there.
+This article discusses exactly that – the skills of a good public speaker.

 The path to mastery is long and littered with languish; it’s only meant for those who pursue knowledge.
 Because, the right knowledge distinguishes amateurs from professionals.